vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 # Virtual TPM (vTPM)
 Virtual Trusted Platform Module (vTPM) is a virtual version of a physical TPM 2.0 chip, implemented using VM Encryption.
 It offers the same functionality as a hardware TPM 2.0 but is used within virtual machines (VMs).
-With vTPM, each VM can have its own unique and isolated TPM to help secure sensitive information and ensure system integrity.
-It enables VMs to use security enhancements like BitLocker disk encryption and to authenticate virtual hardware devices, creating a more secure environment.
+With vTPM, each VM can have its own unique and isolated TPM to help secure sensitive information and help protect system integrity.
+It enables VMs to use security features like BitLocker disk encryption and to authenticate virtual hardware devices.

 ## How to Get Started